sgomare/opencart/INSTALL.md

 		config.php
 		admin/config.php

-4. Make sure you have installed SAP HANA Database.
+5. Make sure you have installed SAP HANA Database, HDB is case sensitive so make sure to enter exact details.
+6. The default port for HDB express edition is 39013, in general HDB port is based on instance, i.e 3<instance number>13.
-5. You should be taken to the installer page.
+7. You should be taken to the installer page.
 Follow the on screen instructions.
-6. After successful install, delete the /install/ directory.
+8. After successful install, delete the /install/ directory.

 ## Local Install